vekatze/neut/book/src/lsp-support.md

 2. linting on save, and
 3. function name completion.

 You can launch the LSP server by running `neut lsp`.
-Thus, for example, if you're using `eglot`, you can set up the lsp server as follows:
+Thus, for example, if you're using `eglot`, you can set up the LSP server as follows:

 ```neut
 (add-to-list 'eglot-server-programs